molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Network interruptions affect JavaScript more negatively than other formats on the web.
 HTML, CSS, images and videos can be loaded and processed incrementally.
 If half of the HTML code has been transmitted and the connection drops, the browser can still render half of the page.
 Image formats like JPEG and PNG have progressive modes so the user gets to see a low-resolution preview after 10-20% of the file have been transmitted.

-For JavaScript, it’s all or nothing.
+For JavaScript, it is all or nothing.
 To execute the JavaScript, the full script needs to be transmitted.

 JavaScript authors can do little against connectivity loss.
 But they can prepare for the case by shipping less and smaller scripts, and by making JavaScript optional for key content.